Canadian Occupational Projection System (COPS)

 The Economic Policy Directorate (EPD) of Employment and Social Development Canada (ESDC) produces a detailed 10-year labour market forecast at the national level.
 ESDC uses forecasting models to identify likely trends over the medium term in the level, composition and sources of labour demand and labour supply.
 A key objective is to identify occupations where the current and projected states of supply and demand suggest that imbalances could develop or persist over time.

-This document presents the two main steps of the model, and identifies labour market imbalances (shortage/surplus) for 293 occupational groupings at the national level, covering the entire workforce for the 2022-2031 period.
+This document presents the three main steps of the model, and identifies labour market imbalances (shortage/surplus) for occupations at the national level for the 2024-2033 period.

 Files